jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 Now, as far as I can tell, for our uninitialised object, we should still be appearing as a bridged class, and thus autorelease should work, but it doesn't.
 I still don't fully understand this.

-However, replacing the autorelease with General/NSDeallocateObject(self) works 100%, so I'll leave it at that.
-General/NSDeallocateObject is the function that gets called at the end of the -dealloc chain, and as we have no special handling for dealloc going on, we should be OK.
+However, replacing the autorelease with NSDeallocateObject(self) works 100%, so I'll leave it at that.
+NSDeallocateObject is the function that gets called at the end of the -dealloc chain, and as we have no special handling for dealloc going on, we should be OK.

 Just for kicks, I've overridden -dealloc to raise an exception (we should only be deallocing through CF anyway, so we might want to know if this being called.